francescoo22/masters-thesis/chapters/1-Introduction.typ

 This helps to clearly distinguish between references that might be shared and those that are unique.
 Additionally, the system differentiates between functions that create new aliases for their parameters and those that do not.
 This level of control is important for preventing common programming errors related to mutable shared state, such as race conditions or unintended side effects.

-The introduction of this annotation system not only improves the reliability of Kotlin programs by reducing the risk of aliasing-related bugs but also enhances the formal verification process using Viper.
-This work demonstrates how to effectively encode Kotlin programs into Viper by aligning Kotlin’s memory model with Viper’s memory model through the proposed annotation system.
+@kt-ann-intro provides an overview of the annotation system.
+Specifically, the `@Unique` annotation ensures that a reference is not aliased, while the `@Borrowed` annotation guarantees that a function does not create new aliases for a reference.
+The example also demonstrates how the problematic function call presented in @intro-comp is disallowed by the annotation system.

+The thesis finally shows how aligning Kotlin’s memory model with Viper’s, using the proposed annotation system, enhances the encoding process performed by the plugin.

+#figure(
+  caption: "Kotlin code with annotations for aliasing control", intro-kt-annotated
+)<kt-ann-intro>

 == Structure of the thesis

 The rest of the thesis is organized as follows:

 / @cap:background : provides a description of the background information needed to understand the concepts presented by this work.
 In particular, this chapter presents the Kotlin programming language and its feature of interest for the thesis.
-After that, an overview to the "Aliasing" topic in Computer Science is provided and finally it is presented an introduction to the Viper language and set of verification tools.
+Following this, the chapter provides an overview of the "Aliasing" topic in Computer Science and presents an introduction to the Viper language and its set of verification tools.

 / @cap:related-work : analyzes works that has been fundamental for the development of this thesis.
 The chapter is divided in two parts, the former describing existing works about aliasing and systems for controlling it; the latter gives an overview of the already existing tools that perform formal verification using Viper.